Shell game: U.S. traffickers cater to Asia's taste for turtles

 Asia, where native populations of turtles have been depleted, is fueling a surge in turtle poaching across the United States, wildlife advocates say.

-“Rare species are being stolen from our own backyard for the illegal trade,” said Rachel Kramer, manager at the Washington-based World Wildlife Foundation and Traffic, a non-profit that monitors global wildlife trade.
+“Rare species are being stolen from our own backyard for the illegal trade,” said Rachel Kramer, manager at the Washington-based World Wildlife Fund, and Traffic, a non-profit that monitors global wildlife trade.

 Capturing or killing many of the species in highest demand is illegal in states where they range.